 Asthma is one of the most common medical conditions in the UK.
 It’s a condition of the respiratory tract, which are the tubes that carry air in and out of your lungs, and can cause occasional breathing difficulties.
 However, with the right treatment, it can be controlled allowing you to live a healthy, active life.

 This article will delve into the many treatments available to control asthma.
-For more information on the condition as a whole, take a look at our in-depth guide which contains lots of the general details on all aspects of the condition.
-To learn more about the other common most common medical condition affecting older people take a look at our detailed guide.
+For more information on the condition as a whole, take a look at our in-depth guide.
+To learn more about the other common medical conditions affecting older people, take a look at our detailed guide.

 Finding the Correct Asthma Treatment

-Asthma is a serious condition, but it is also very controllable with the correct treatment and being consistent with taking your medications as prescribed.
+Asthma is a serious condition, but it is also very controllable with the correct treatment.
+Taking prescribed medication consistently has a major impact.
 With the appropriate action, severe asthma complications are highly preventable.
-Each case is unique, and it can take trying many different combinations of medications until you find the right treatment for your asthma.
+Each case is unique, and you may need to try different combinations of medications to find the right treatment for your asthma.

 - Reduction in daytime and night time asthma symptoms.